covermymeds/puppet-pgbouncer/README.md

 **Parameters within `pgbouncer`:**

 #####`databases`
-An array of entries to be written to the databases section in the pbbouncer.ini
+An array of hash entries to be written to the databases section in the pbbouncer.ini

 Array entry format in hieradata: